i wasn't dressed for this (jayemsey x singapore, part III)

 I've been very interested in data lately, which is unfortunate because there were so many classes I would've liked to take back in college about data processing, but now it's bleeding into marketing and news about privacy issues as well, so it's especially relevant.
 Data visualizations are so cool, especially when it's global social data, because it really reveals a lot about the ways in which we behave and the ways we think.
 My phone recently updated its OS, and I was especially startled to see that the camera could detect my age.
 Technology is insane.
 Awesome, but a little bit terrifying.

 I think my favorite piece was the wall of movies posters, each one broken up into ten-second frames.
-Kill Bill, which is one of my favorite films for its cinematography (and Uma Thurman and Lucy Liu are awesome), was the most interesting, because you can clearly see the very deliberate color schemes Tarantino uses.
+Kill Bill, which is one of my favorite films for its cinematography (and Uma Thurman and Lucy Liu), was the most interesting, because you can clearly see the very deliberate color schemes Tarantino uses.

 It was an excellent exhibit.
 I liked it 10x better than FutureWorld, actually.

 Continuing my love affair with Singaporean architecture, I went to ArchiFest, a two week-long public festival last month "to celebrate architecture and the built world."
 I thought it would be something like the photo walk I went to in New York and I would get to walk around and explore the neighborhood, but I only went to the exhibition pavilion, which was rather unexciting.